francesco-innocenti/Neuro_AI_Papers/README.md

 [A Framework for Intelligence and Cortical Function Based on Grid Cells in the Neocortex](https://www.frontiersin.org/articles/10.3389/fncir.2018.00121/full) by Hawkins et al. (2019)

-This is the technical theoretical paper of the Thousand Brains Theory.
-The main claim is that every cortical column in every region at every level of the hierarchy learns models of complete objects, physical and abstract, meaning that the brain holds possibly 1000s simultaneous models of every object it learns.
-They make two additional interesting proposals:
+This is the technical theoretical paper of the Thousand Brains Theory of Intelligence.
+The main claim is that every cortical column in every region at every level of the hierarchy learns models of complete objects, physical and abstract, meaning that the brain creates possibly 1000s models operating in parallel.
+They make two additional interesting
-(i) displacement cells exist throughout the neocortex (possibly L5) and, together with cortical grid cells, enable learning the hierarchical composition and behaviour of objects; and (ii) the famous "what" and "where" visual pathways represent allocentric (object-related) and egocentric (body-related) locations, respectively.
+proposals: (i) displacement cells exist throughout the neocortex (possibly L5) and, together with cortical grid cells, enable learning the hierarchical composition and behaviour of objects; and (ii) the famous "what" and "where" visual ways represent allocentric (object-related) and egocentric (body-related) locations, respectively.

 [Locations in the Neocortex: A Theory of Sensorimotor Object Recognition Using Cortical Grid Cells](https://www.frontiersin.org/articles/10.3389/fncir.2019.00022/full) by Lewis et al. (2019)